-The Junior League of Raleigh is pleased to announce the 2017 Legacy Grant Award recipients.
+The Junior League of Raleigh is pleased to announce the 2018 Legacy Grant Award recipients.
 Supported by proceeds from A Shopping SPREE!, the $15,000 award is divided each year among Wake County charitable organizations that focus on women and children and with which the League or its members has had significant involvement.
-Since its launch in 2004, the Junior League of Raleigh’s Legacy Grant has awarded nonprofit agencies with more than $190,000.
-JLR has a long-standing commitment to empowering women and youth of Wake County.
-This year’s recipients further this mission through arts, literacy and health.
+The Legacy Fund has awarded more than $205,000 in grants to nonprofit agencies since its launch in 2004 – all made possible by proceeds from A Shopping SPREE!.
+Each year the awards are given to Wake County charitable organizations that focus on women and children.
+The Junior League of Raleigh has a long standing commitment toward empowering women and at-risk youth in Wake County.

 CASA develops, owns, and operates affordable apartments across the Triangle that serve families and individuals with barriers to the conventional housing market, including income, credit issues, previous evictions and the use of housing vouchers.
 Households earning between 0 and 40 percent of the area median income are served and offered rent set at 30 percent of the tenant’s income.
 CASA housing provides permanency and stability to children who suffer from emotional and academic delays during periods of homelessness.
 The Legacy Grant will support a family in safe, permanent, supportive housing for 20 months.
 To learn more, visit casanc.org.